CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 |**Generics?**|✅|✅|Same use of generics for classes, interfaces, functions, and variables|
 |**Tuples?
 Anonymous types?**|✅|✅|Both have flexible ways of representing objects as shapes|

-It's not just that they have a large crossover of language features, it is also that they are remarkably similar in their syntax.
+It is not just that they have a large crossover of language features, it is also that they are remarkably similar in their syntax.
 Just a preview from some of the other sections covered in this guide:

 ### Inheriting Classes